darrenks/nibbles/docs/tutorial_ancillary.md

 $HiddenOutput "3902309423233451"
 	436151

-This is the first time we've needed comments, use them with `#`

 That was hard, and there are still some pain points we haven't learned how to get around yet, like having to extract the input number from a list twice (and differently even since there was something added to the context).
 The key thing for this lesson though is we generated a list up to the original input number which was guaranteed to contain a factor, but we didn't have to pay the computational cost of checking all numbers, nor did we need to explicitly exit the loop.

 $EndSolution